DomiKamu/OhmerPrems/README.md

 Big big big thanks to beta testers!

-Feature requests, suggestions, and bug reports are welcome on this GitHub repository!
+Feature requests, suggestions, and bug reports are welcome on this GitHub repository (or via VCV Rack Community forum).